inblossoms/toyscript/README.md

 > toy-js will be based on our own custom semantics in the `Language.md`.
 >
-> You need to have some understanding of the lexical definition of computer language before you can
+> You need to understand the lexical definition of computer language before you can understand the program.
-> understand the program, you can also use [MDN - lexical grammar](https://developer.mozilla.org/zh-CN/docs/Web/JavaScript/Reference/Lexical_grammar) to increase your understanding. of course `Language.md` may also help you.
+> You can also use `Language.md` to help you get a better understanding based on [MDN - lexical grammar](https://developer.mozilla.org/zh-CN/docs/Web/JavaScript/Reference/Lexical_grammar) grammar.

 **Tip:** You should test by adhering to the content of the code block, otherwise unexpected errors will occur.
 These bugs are often features that are not currently implemented.